Bethel Office of Financial Aid

 Subsidized loans are for undergraduate students with financial need, as determined by your calculated SAI from the FAFSA.
 Subsidized loans do not accrue interest while you are in school at least half-time enrolled or during deferment periods.
 Your need is determined by your academic year cost of attendance budget minus SAI and other financial aid (such as grants or scholarships).

 Unsubsidized loans are loans for both undergraduate and graduate students that are not based on financial need.
-Interest is charged while in-school, deferment and grace periods.
+Interest is charged while in-school, during deferment, and during grace periods.
 Unlike a subsidized loan, you are responsible for the interest from the time the unsubsidized loan is disbursed until it is paid in full.

 What happens if I want a PLUS or Private educational loan to cover additional costs of being a student?
-If you decide that you need additional funds after you have borrowed your federal loan eligibility for the academic year, you will have the option to look into borrowing a PLUS loan or a Private Educational loan.
-Usually, students will choose one option (which will require a separate online application) and apply for an amount that they will need to cover the remainder of their net costs for the fall, spring and/or summer terms.
+If you need additional funds after you have borrowed your federal loan eligibility for the academic year, you can look into borrowing a PLUS loan or a private educational loan.
+Usually, students choose one option (which requires a separate online application) and apply for the amount needed to cover the remainder of their net costs for the fall, spring, and/or summer terms.

 Do you have any preferred private lenders that I could reach out to?
 Please visit Bethel's preferred private lender list.